mkohler/cython_swig/README.rst

    cy_adder.o --> cy_adder.so

 .. class:: handout

+    We take our header, our interface file, and this third file we just learned about, the PYX file, and we use the Cython tool.

+    And all the Cython tool does is generate a C file, cy_adder.c.

+    Compile and link that, you get an so. file.

     So, Cython, let's review where we are.
 Again, like SWIG, you start with your C header file, and compiled object.